Volatility Modeling with Rough Paths: A Signature-Based Alternative to Classical Expansions: Path Signatures

 where the coefficients of the signature are defined recursively as

 \end{defi}

 Recall that $I'=(i_1,\cdots,i_{n-1})$.
 The element of the signature corresponding to index $I$ can be written as

-To gain some insight into the structure of the signature, consider the following two examples from \cite{chevyrev16}. \begin{ex} Consider a one-dimensional path $X:[0,t]\to\R$.
-In this case, the multi-indexes are $I=(i_1,\cdots,i_n)\in\{1\}^n$.
+To gain some insight into the structure of the signature, consider the following two examples from \cite{chevyrev16}. \begin{ex} Let $X:[0,t]\to\R$ be a one-dimensional path of bounded variation.
+Note that the multi-indexes are $I=(i_1,\cdots,i_n)\in\{1\}^n$.
 The signature of $X$ is then given by

 and so on. \end{ex} \begin{ex} Let $X:[0,5]\to\R^2$ be defined by $X_t = (X_t^1, X_t^2) = (3+t, (3+t)^2)$.
 Being a two-dimensional path, the multi-indexes are $I=(i_1,\cdots,i_n)\in\{1,2\}^n$.
 The elements of the signature are \allowdisplaybreaks